How to Prevent Wet Stacking

 Can I Fix Wet Stacking?

-At the early stages of wet stacking, burning any unburnt fuel can solve the problem, however, if wet stacking has occurred for a long period of time, it may require carrying out an engine rehaul to resolve the issue.
+At the early stages of wet stacking, burning any unburnt fuel using a load bank can solve the problem.
+However, if wet stacking has occurred for a long period, it may require carrying out an engine rehaul to resolve the issue.

 How Do I Prevent Wet Stacking?

 The best way to prevent wet stacking is by ensuring that the generator is run on load with at least 75% of its maximum load capacity so that it reaches its optimal running temperature.
-This can be done by using the building load or through an external load bank.
+This can be done by using your facility's power load or through an external load bank.

 To prevent wet stacking, ensure the generator is run for a few minutes once a week, run it with an electrical load that reaches the set operational temperature, and ensure the generator is regularly inspected and serviced by a professional.